The end of October marks the end of my ninth month blogging. And… I officially made the transition to self-employment at the beginning of the month!

 - Product Sales

-And we make money from two blogs: Reroute Lifestyle, and my lifestyle and travel blog KristaAoki.com.
+And, currently, I make money from two blogs: Reroute Lifestyle, and my lifestyle and travel blog KristaAoki.com.

 Diversifying your income as a blogger is crucial.
 It’s important not to rely on ONE source of income.Thinking of full-time blogging?
 Diversify your sources of income.
 Click To Tweet